nhvn/data-aug/README.md

 - Launch NVIDIA AI Workbench
 - Select "Open Project"
 - Navigate to the cloned data-aug directory
-- The project will automatically configure the necessary environment

 3. Start the Application:
 - In Workbench, go to Environment > Applications